Dyson expansion for form-bounded perturbations and applications to the polaron problem: Proof of the Main Results

 \subsection{Proof of Theorem~\ref{thm:1}(b)}

-The starting point is again \eqref{2rep}, but we shall change back the order of integration and summation (which is allowed for small enough $\gamma$, as shown in Section~\ref{sec:dyson}).
+The starting point is again \eqref{2rep}, but we shall change back the order of integration and summation (which is allowed for small enough $\gamma$, as shown in the proof of Theorem~\ref{thm:2} in Section~\ref{sec:dyson}).
 That is, we have

 Recall the definition of the Dyck paths $\mathcal{D}_n$ in \eqref{def:Dn}, and the one of $\Lambda_z$ in \eqref{def:Lambda}.
 Given $\nu \in \mathcal{D}_{n}$ and $\nu' \in \mathcal{D}_{n'}$, we can concatenate them to $\{\nu,\nu'\} \in \mathcal{D}_{n+n'}$.
 We have